-- This is a very short section which discusses a few extra non-linear functions. - We'll mostly see how to draw their graphs, and we'll briefly mention domain and range again. - You will probably encounter these functions in your future work. - We'll spend most time on circles, seeing how to find their equations. - Circles will be useful when we study trigonometry. - Topics in this section are: - Non-linear functions. - Circles.
+- This is a very short section which discusses a few extra non-linear functions. - We'll mostly see how to draw their graphs, and we'll briefly mention domain and range again. - You will probably encounter these functions in your future work. - We'll spend most time on circles, seeing how to find their equations. - Circles will be useful when we study trigonometry.

+- Non-linear functions. - Circles.